nondescryptid/opendoc-state-court-judgments/2019_SGDC_40/report.md

 22     In his testimony, Mr Ong also explained that he had conducted a preparatory test and a subsequent confirmation test, and had sent his results to a senior analyst.
 This was done independently of Ms Zhang’s analysis which was also reviewed by the senior analyst.
 There were no issues with the review, and hence both of them had issued their respective certificates.
 Mr Ong explained that an issue would have been raised when the variance in both results crossed a 20% threshold but that this had not happened in this case.

-23     In court, both analysts also stated that if someone had consumed monoacetylmorphine, this would also give rise to monoacetylmorphine in the urine, although the presence of monoacetylmorphine usually came from heroin or diamorphine, which degrades to monoacetylmorphine in a person’s body and is then detected in his urine[\[note: 5\]](#Ftn_5).
+23     In court, both analysts also stated that if someone had consumed monoacetylmorphine, this would also give rise to monoacetylmorphine in the urine, although the presence of monoacetylmorphine usually came from heroin or diamorphine, which degrades to monoacetylmorphine in a person’s body and is then detected in his urine[^5].

-24     In addition, Ms Zhang also said that the monoacetylmorphine in the urine specimen could also be due to consumption of an exhibit which contains both diamorphine and monoacetylmorphine[\[note: 6\]](#Ftn_6).
+24     In addition, Ms Zhang also said that the monoacetylmorphine in the urine specimen could also be due to consumption of an exhibit which contains both diamorphine and monoacetylmorphine[^6].
 Further, she stated that it is difficult to detect diamorphine in the urine as it this almost immediately metabolises into monoacetylmorphine.
 The latter, however, could be detected in the urine about 1 to 24 hours after consumption.
-The monoacetylmorphine would then further metabolise into morphine which could be detected in the urine about 1 to 3 days after consumption.[\[note: 7\]](#Ftn_7)
+The monoacetylmorphine would then further metabolise into morphine which could be detected in the urine about 1 to 3 days after consumption.[^7]

 25     Mr Ong also confirmed that aside from the consumption of diamorphine, the consumption of monoacetlymorphine itself could give rise to monoacetylmorphine in the urine.
-However, in terms of pharmaceutical products, he was not aware of any pharmaceutical product that contains monoacetylmorphine. [\[note: 8\]](#Ftn_8)
+However, in terms of pharmaceutical products, he was not aware of any pharmaceutical product that contains monoacetylmorphine. [^8]

-26     Importantly, both Ms Zhang and Mr Ong also confirmed that consumption of Procodin would not give rise to monoacetylmorphine in the Accused’s urine. [\[note: 9\]](#Ftn_9)
+26     Importantly, both Ms Zhang and Mr Ong also confirmed that consumption of Procodin would not give rise to monoacetylmorphine in the Accused’s urine. [^9]

 27     Based on the evidence adduced, it was clear that at the end of the Prosecution’s case, there was some evidence, not inherently incredible which, if accepted, would prove each and every element of the charge.
 The Accused was thus called upon to enter his defence.